caneara/iodine/README-LEGACY.md

 > WARNING: This readme is for an older version of Iodine.
 If you are using Iodine in a new project, then review the latest [readme](README.MD) instead.
-Alternatively, you may wish to consider [upgrading](UPGRADE.MD).

 # Iodine